 7. Jumeirah Zabeel Saray

 Beyond the Madinat Jumeirah hotels, there is Jumeirah Zabeel Saray which is more remote.
-You have to hop in a taxi to get anywhere worthwhile and although you could walk around 15 minutes along the beach one way to the Kempinski and up the other way to the One & Only hotels, there is nothing of interest in the direct vicinity, plus it takes a good 15 minutes to get off The Palm and to the other attractions in Dubai.
+You have to hop in a taxi to get anywhere worthwhile.
+Although you could walk around 15 minutes along the beach one way to the Kempinski and up the other way to the One & Only hotels, there is nothing of interest in the direct vicinity, plus it takes a good 15 minutes to get off The Palm and to the other attractions in Dubai.

 8. Jumeirah Emirates Towers

-A sneaky way to enjoy a cheap beach holiday in Dubai is to stay at Jumeirah Emirates Towers and use their pass for free unlimited access to the beach, pools and kids clubs at Madinat Jumeirah.
-Yes, you read this correctly, you get free access to the Madinat Jumeirah facilities via a shuttle if you stay at Jumeirah Emirates Towers.
+A sneaky way to enjoy a cheap beach holiday in Dubai is to stay at the Jumeirah Emirates Towers and use their pass for free unlimited access to the beach, pools and kids clubs at Madinat Jumeirah.
+Yes, you read this correctly.
+You get free access to the Madinat Jumeirah facilities via a shuttle if you stay at Jumeirah Emirates Towers.

 At both Emirates Towers and Jumeirah Creekside Hotel, all room categories enjoy unlimited access to the Wild Wadi Waterpark™.
-There is a free shuttle to Madinat or Jumeirah Beach Hotel, but taxis are cheap at under £10 GBP to this is another option.
+There is a free shuttle to Madinat or Jumeirah Beach Hotel, but taxis are cheap at under £10 GBP, so this is another option.

 9. Jumeirah Creekside Hotel

 Equally, if you book a Club room or Suite at Jumeirah Creekside Hotel, also in the city, you get one pass for everyone in your room to access the Madinat Jumeirah facilities.
 This hotel cost around 625د.إ AED for a club room, but remember, you only get the beach pass per stay if you base yourself here and not every day.